 Agmatine (4-aminobutyl) guanidine, NH2-CH2-CH2-CH2-CH2-NH-C(-NH2)(=NH)), is a byproduct of the amino acid Arginine and acts as an intermediate in polyamine biosynthesis.
 It is generated through a process referred to as decarboxylation which is a chemical reaction that releases carbon dioxide (CO2); it is essentially Arginine with the carboxylic acid end eliminated.
 Agmatine is synthesized in the brain, stored in synaptic vesicles, collected by uptake, discharged by membrane depolarization, and inactivated by agmatinase.

 Until recently, Arginine has been labeled as a "go to" supplement in many athletic and bodybuilding regimens.
 However, with the growing literature and knowledge on the potential ergogenic value of Agmatine, athletes are beginning to gear their supplementation needs in a new direction.
-Agmatine is likely the one molecule to take part in more metabolic processes than Arginine.* There exists nineteen well-documented mechanisms of action suggested in the research and a minimum of thirteen possible direct benefits to the athlete or bodybuilder with even more effects emerging as the research continues.*
+Agmatine is likely the one molecule to take part in more metabolic processes than Arginine.
+There exists nineteen well-documented mechanisms of action suggested in the research and a minimum of thirteen elicit direct benefits to the athlete or bodybuilder with even more effects emerging as the research continues.*

-- Agmatine may enhance nutrient partitioning, which leads to more muscle glycogen (carbohydrates stored in muscle tissues) stored, thus more water retained in the muscle.
+Agmatine may enhance nutrient partitioning, which leads to more muscle glycogen (carbohydrates stored in muscle tissues) stored, thus more water retained in the muscle.
 This can lead to a "fuller" look to the muscle and enhanced muscle pumps.*

 Agmatine as an Ergogenic Aid

 - Agmatine enhances insulin production which elicits better insulin responses.* Increased insulin response has been shown to have positive effects on body composition and musculature.